roll/example-clinicaltrails-morphio/STRATEGY.md

 # Overview

-A document describes existent and proposed solutions to get data from clinicaltrials.gov.
+A document describes a strategy to scrape clinicaltrials.gov.

 ## Existent solutions